WuweiJS/wuwei/README.md

 $store.create(storeName, StoreClass);

 /*
-@params storeName: Name of this store.
+@params storeName: Name of this store instance.
 @params StoreClass: Object Class of this store. (extends from ActiveStore) */
 ```